 The Neapolitan Mastiff has a life expectancy of 7 to 9 years, and the breed is prone to a lot of health issues.
 But this shouldn’t stop you from considering this wonderful pup.
 By knowing what these health issues are, you can help your dog live the longest life possible.

-- Facial Fold Infections: The nooks and crannies of your Neo’s folds are a breeding ground for bacteria, which can develop into yeast infections.
-Keep an eye on folds particularly around the mouth and underbelly while bathing and grooming and contact your vet if irritation develops so antibiotics can be prescribed before the issue gets worse.
+• Facial Fold Infections: The nooks and crannies of your Neo’s folds are a breeding ground for bacteria, which can develop into yeast infections.
+Keep an eye on folds particularly around the mouth and underbelly while bathing and grooming and contact your vet if irritation develops.

-- Gastric Dilitation Vovulus: GDV (bloat) is a life-threatening condition where the stomach fills with gas and twists on itself.
-To protect your pup from GDV, feed your dog smaller meals throughout the day through with a slow feeding bowl and wait an hour before and after mealtimes before exercising.
+• Gastric Dilatation Volvulus (GDV): GDV (otherwise known as bloat) is a life-threatening, emergency condition in which the stomach fills with gas and twists on itself.
+To help protect your pup from GDV, feed them smaller meals throughout the day with a slow feeding bowl and wait an hour before and after mealtimes before exercising.

 Neapolitan Mastiff History

 By the 1940s, Neapolitan Mastiffs were nearly extinct, but thanks to a concerted effort by Italian breeders, the Neapolitan Mastiff Renaissance was born.
-Also known as Neos or Mastinos, Neapolitan Mastiffs continue to make excellent protectors for their families, and in 2004, the American Kennel Club recognized the breed and included them in the Working group.
-(The group of dogs bred for a specific job, like guarding or search and rescue.)
+Also known as Neos or Mastinos, Neapolitan Mastiffs were recognized by the American Kennel Club in 2004, and included in the Working group, aka the group of dogs bred for a specific job, like guarding or search and rescue.

 FAQs